Friday, March 6, 2026

 • Understanding Market Gaps: Analyze what is missing in the local food scene.
 Are there not enough healthy food carts?
 Is there an opportunity for fusion street food?

-• Selecting Your Specialty: Pick a niche that aligns with your passion and consumer demand.
-Whether it’s artisanal sandwiches, gourmet dosas, or eco-friendly vegan meals, defining a specialty helps attract a loyal customer base.
+• Choosing a Specialty: Pick a specialized market that fits with you and your market.
+For example, choose between artisanal sandwiches, gourmet dosas, or eco-friendly vegan meals.
+Defining a specialty will help you establish a solid fan base.

 2. Conducting Comprehensive Market Research